cricel/Google-Assistent-Pi-/README.md

 ### if the audio quality is really bad, try below command to fix it
 In the end of ```/boot/config.txt``` add the following line: ```audio_pwm_mode=2```
 ### microphone setup

+**right click on the top right 'voice' icon and select ``` Sound Preferences```, manual choose the audio input device, if it does not work, try the blow method to enable the microphone**

 1. Find your recording and playback devices:
 - Locate your USB microphone in the list of capture hardware devices.
 Write down the card number and device number.